DBProductions/grunt-sample/README.md

 ============

 Example or skeleton for using Grunt.
-Pre default Grunt runs the following tasks:
+As default Grunt runs the following tasks:
 clean, jshint, jscs, jasmine, uglify, release, yuidoc, compress

 Adjust package.json to your needs and edit Gruntfile.js when needed.